P3truts/IKnowAGuy/README.md

 I Know A Guy is a learning team project created to explore the development of a web app from scratch.
 The idea behind is to create a platform where people needing to get a project done and handymen specialized on certain services can advertise their job requirements or offers and get in touch to make the project come to life.

 ## Technologies
-The developement was done with C# and the ASP .NET Core framework for the backend functionalities, using .NET Core Entity for the database and .NET Core Identity for the users management.
+The development was done with C# and the ASP .NET Core framework for the backend functionalities, using .NET Core Entity for the database and .NET Core Identity for the users management.
 For access security a JWT token verification was implemented.
 The frontend design is made using the ReactJS library.

 ## Screenshots
 ### Home Page